Navigating writing a payment reminder email can be intimidating. Here are some tips and templates to help you get paid and take work off your plate.

 3. Start with a polite introduction

 You don’t want to come off as too cold.
 Start your email with a polite and personal introduction.
-This ensures that you’re sending a friendly reminder for payment.
+This ensures that you’re using a friendly tone, which may be more likely to get a response.
+That can be as simple as greeting the client by name and then including a single line wishing them well.

 RELATED POST